Periodontists in New City, NY

 Link to Overall Health

 Even more important than its silent progression is its link to the health of the rest of your body.
+Oral health issues can affect blood vessels throughout your body.
 Countless scientific studies show a link between both the inflammatory and infectious components of periodontal disease and other serious medical conditions.
 Untreated gum disease can make it more difficult to control blood sugar, causing a negative effect on diabetes.
-Periodontal disease is associated with increases in a person’s risk for coronary heart disease, fatal heart attack, and stroke.
-A recent study found a specific type of bacteria associated with gum disease in plaques in the brains of deceased Alzheimer’s patients.

-What Other Conditions Does a Periodontist Treat?
+What Other Conditions Do Periodontists Treat?

 Gum Recession